bcgov/sso-docs/docs/integrating-your-application/additional-settings.md

 description: Learn about all the additional settings in the CSS app and how you can configure them.
 ---

-## What are the additional settings
+## What Are the Additional Settings?

-Through the Common Hosted Single Sign On Application, with a suitable justification, you can request to configure the following settings
+Through the Common Hosted Single Sign‑On (CSS) Application, you may request configuration of the following settings, provided you supply an appropriate justification.
+These settings allow you to fine‑tune session and token behavior for your client.

-- **Access Token Lifespan** - This setting is for the max time before an access token is expired.
-The value is recommended to be short relative to the SSO timeout. _Default set to 5 mins_
+- **Access Token Lifespan**
+  Defines the maximum lifetime of an access token before it expires.
+This value should generally be short relative to the overall SSO session timeout.
+  _Default: 5 minutes_

+- **Refresh Token Lifespan**
-- **Client Session Idle** - this setting is the time a client session is allowed to be idle before it expires.
-Tokens are invalidated when a client session is expired.
-If not set it uses the standard SSO session idle value.
-This value should not be set longer than SSO session idle, since the tokens will still expire when the SSO session does. _Default set to 30 mins_
+  Specifies how long a client session may remain idle before it expires.
+When the client session expires, all associated tokens are invalidated.
+  If not explicitly set, the standard SSO session idle value is used.
+This value should not exceed the SSO session idle timeout, as tokens will still expire when the SSO session ends.
+  _Default: 30 minutes_

+- **Session Max Lifespan**
+  Specifies the maximum lifetime of a client session, regardless of activity.
+Once this limit is reached, the client session expires and all tokens are invalidated.
-- **Client Session Max** - this setting is the max time for a client session before it expires.
-Tokens are invalidated when a client session is expired.
-If not set it uses the standard SSO session max value.
-This value should not be set longer than the SSO session max, since the tokens cannot be refreshed beyond the maximum SSO session. _Default set to 10hrs_
+  If not set, the standard SSO session maximum is applied.
+This value must not exceed the SSO session maximum, as tokens cannot be refreshed beyond it.

-- **Client Offline Session Idle** - this setting is the time that client offline session is allowed to be idle before it expires.
-Offline tokens are invalidated when a client offline session is expired.
-If not set it uses the offline session idle value. _Default setting - talk to us_

-- **Client Offline Session Max** - this setting is the max time before a client offline session is expired.
-Offline tokens are invalidate when a client offline session is expired.
-If not set, it uses the offline session max value. _Default setting - talk to us_

-More information can be found [here](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.5/html/server_administration_guide/managing_user_sessions#timeouts)
+  _Default: 10 hours_

+- **Client Offline Session Idle**
+  Determines how long an offline client session may remain idle before it expires.
+When the offline session expires, all offline tokens are invalidated.
+  If not set, the standard offline session idle value applies.
+  _Default: Contact the SSO team_

+- **Client Offline Session Max**
+  Defines the maximum lifetime of an offline client session.
+Once expired, all offline tokens are invalidated.
+  If not set, the standard offline session maximum is applied.
+  _Default: Contact the SSO team_